USEPA/WNTR/documentation/resilience.rst

 of water distribution networks.
 These metrics rely on the physical layout of the network components and can be used to understand how the underlying structure and connectivity constrains resilience.
-For example, a regular lattice, where each node has the same number of edges, is considered to be the most reliable graph structure.
+For example, a regular lattice, where each node has the same number of edges (except at the border), is considered to be the most reliable graph structure.
 On the other hand, a random lattice has nodes and edges that are placed according to a random process.
 A real world water distribution system probably lies somewhere in between a regular lattice and a random lattice in terms of structure and reliability.